JuliaDataScience/JuliaDataScience/contents/dataframes_select.md

 sco(s, process=without_caption_label)
 ```

-Additionally, thanks to the "splat" operator `...` (see @sec:splat) operator, we can write as:
+Additionally, thanks to the "splat" operator `...` (see @sec:splat) operator, we can also write:

 ```jl
 s = """